ledovsky/effective-git/README.md

 # This approach helps you not to spam commits like 'fix', 'fix', 'fix'
 # Caution.
 Use only in your personal branch!
 git commit --amend --no-edit
+# no-edit keeps commit message unchanged.
+If you want to change it use
+git commit --amend
 # Force push, rewrite the history
 git push -f